twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhmma-talks-by-mogok-sayadaw/da-process%zh.rst

 The 3 wholesome mental actions (mano kusala kamma)are:

-| (1) Anabhijjhā – joy & gladness in others’ successes.
+| (1) Anabhijjhā – joy & gladness in others' successes.
 | (2) Avyāpāda – has metta (loving kindness) on others.
 | (3) Sammādiṭṭhi – right view, here is believing in the law of kamma.
 |